How to use the TRIPSpeed Shape tab and controls

 - recheck the diagnostics

-If one change helps one region but makes another region worse, back out and reconsider.
+If one change helps one region but harms another, back it out and reassess.

 When not to keep tuning